Body Contouring after Major Weight Loss

 The Arm Lift Procedure

 The best candidates for arm lift surgery will be in good overall health, maintain a stable weight for six months or more, and follow a regular exercise routine.
 Many arm lift patients have undergone bariatric surgery in the past and seek to address remaining concerns.
-Our plastic surgeons customize each arm lift procedure to meet the needs and expectations of the patient.
+Our plastic surgeon customizes each arm lift procedure to meet the needs and expectations of the patient.
 During the arm lift procedure, excess skin and tissue is removed from the upper arm, creating a slimmer shape.

 What Is Recovery Like for Post-Weight Loss Body Contouring?